Most people say the hardest part about buying a home is ... finding the right home to buy. That’s why you need a great real estate agent.Full article

 You might know the difference between a broker and a Realtor, but what about an MRP and an SFR?
 Or ABR vs. SRES?

-If you’ve started looking for a real estate agent, or you’re just learning about the different types of agents, maybe you’ve noticed mysterious strings of letters after their name.
+If you’ve started looking for a real estate agent, or you’re just learning about the different types of agents, maybe you’ve noticed that some of them have mysterious strings of letters after their name.
 Those indicate special designations or certifications, meaning that the agent has taken additional classes to expand their knowledge in that specific area.

 There are three homebuying situations in particular that cry out for that kind of “heightened awareness and expertise,” says Dawn Lane, an independent Las Vegas–based broker and Realtor who’s been in the business for more than 20 years.